iotaledger/bee-rfcs/text/0034-ternary-hash.md

 }
 ```

-For convenience, they should both dereference to an actual `CurlP``.
+For convenience, they should both dereference to an actual `CurlP`:

 ```rust
 impl Deref for CurlP27 {